 Your mood swings though should be evaluated by psychologist.
 But first, I would suggest you see your medical doctor who can evaluate your physical symptoms.

 Hi, I am a registered nursing (RN) student who is looking for some information to do with a case study we are working on.
 I need to find what kinds of cultural foods / diet that Lakota Sioux Indians eat.
 This particular patient is also a new diagnosed diabetic so we need to help her plan a diet that is involved with her own cultural foods.
 If you have any information that can help us I would deeply appreciate it.
 Thank-you for your time.

-I would suggest look at the American Dietetic Association's publication Navajo Food Practices, Customs and Holidays.
+I would suggest look at the Academy of Nutrition and Dietetics's publication Navajo Food Practices, Customs and Holidays.
 That is about as close to Native American eating practices as I have seen in print.

 In Minnesota and South Dakota Native Americans' food choices consisted of wild game (deer, duck and goose), fresh water lake fish (walleye, Northern pike and trout), wild rice and berries (blueberries, raspberries and strawberries).
 Unfortunately, we Americanized their lean healthy eating habits by introducing fats and fried foods.
 There is a high incidence of diabetes, especially among some South West Native American tribes.